Vulpe-Fox/CeresEngineShowcase/README.txt

 Some next steps in the future would be to use a hashmap to render all of the same entity and so save time loading each same object over and over and over.
 Also, I would add multiplayer compatibility by stating each player has a specific id which is tied to a user.
 And finally, I would add the ability to input obj files for the coordinate system of a 3D model made in a program like blender.

+AMMENDMENT: Pressing f closes the program in order to honour and ~respect~ the program